Cellfactory

 Primer design

-Design of specific oligo pairs for the PCR amplification of a given DNA region and the optimisation of the amplification.
+Design of specific oligo pairs for the PCR amplification of a target DNA region and optimization of the amplification.

 Plain PCR

-In vitro amplification of a given DNA fragment without cloning from any sample from which DNA can be isolated or which we receive as purified DNA.
+In vitro amplification of a target DNA fragment without cloning, from any sample from which DNA can be isolated or that we receive as purified DNA.

 qPCR